-Mr B's investment in Store First was completed on 23 March 2012.
-The investment in WBP was completed on 3 October 2012.
+Mr T's investment in Store First was completed on 11 May 2012.
+The investment in WBP was completed on 22 November 2012.

-Mr B's complaint
+Mr T's complaint

-Mr B complained through the CMC about Options in July 2017.
+Mr T complained through the CMC about Options in a letter dated 10 July 2017.
 His main complaint was about the adequacy of Options due diligence process both in respect of the introducer, CL&P, and the investments he had made.
-He said that if Options had carried out sufficient due diligence checks, he would not have suffered losses to his pension.
+He said that if Options had carried out sufficient due diligence checks on both the introducer and the investments, he would not have suffered losses to his pension.

 Options rejected the complaint.
-In brief, it said that as an execution only service it could not be held liable for Mr B's losses.
-It added that Mr B signed the indemnities, which made its (Options) role clear as well as making clear the risks involved in the investments.
-Options also noted that, as an execution only service, it was under a regulatory duty to carry out the instructions of the client.
+In brief, it said that as an execution only service it could not be held liable for Mr T's losses.
+It added that Mr T signed the indemnities, which made its role clear as well as making clear the risks involved in the investments he was purchasing.

-When the matter was brought to the Financial Ombudsman Service, the investigator recommended the complaint be upheld mainly on the basis that Options should not have conducted any business with CL&P in the first place.
+When the matter was brought to our Service, the investigator recommended the complaint be upheld mainly on the basis that Options should not have conducted any business with CL&P in the first place.
+The investigator didn't consider Options had carried out sufficient due diligence of this (CL&P) business.
 In particular, the investigator noted the FSA Alert about Mr Wright issued in 2010, hadn't been sufficiently considered as part of Options due diligence process.
 And that it was likely that if it had been, Options would not have accepted introductions from CL&P in the first place.
-Our investigator concluded that, but for Options failings, Mr B would not have suffered losses to his pension funds as he would likely have remained with his previous personal pension provider.
+Our investigator concluded that, but for, Options failings, Mr T would not have suffered losses to his pension funds as he would likely have remained with his previous personal pension provider.

 Options disagreed.
 It considered the warning about Mr Wright would not have been sufficient enough reason to not do business with CL&P. It said this is evidenced by a clearer, stronger warning issued by the regulator in relation to Mr Wright in 2013.
 Options considered it was clear in this second warning (Alert) that Mr Wright was not someone to do business with, but it thought the first warning simply pointed out that Mr Wright was not regulated.
-Options also reiterated that as an execution only provider, it was under a regulatory duty to execute instructions from clients.
+Options also said that as an execution only provider, it was under a regulatory duty to execute instructions from clients.
 It said not to do so would have been a breach of its duties in this regard.

 A further view was sent to both parties more recently.
-Amongst other things, the investigator considered CL&P had breached the General Prohibition which in turn, made the SIPP agreement unenforceable under section 27 (s27) FSMA and therefore, provided another reason to uphold the complaint.
+Amongst other things, the investigator considered CL&P had breached the General Prohibition which in turn, made the SIPP agreement unenforceable under section 27 (s27) FSMA.